stared/jekyll-blog-pre-2022/_posts/2017/2017-04-30-teaching-deep-learning.markdown

 These networks serve two purposes:

 * they give insight into useful building blocks and architectures
-* they are great candidates for retraining (so called [transfer learning](http://cs231n.github.io/transfer-learning/)), when using architecture along with pre-trained weights)
+* they are great candidates for retraining (so-called [transfer learning](http://cs231n.github.io/transfer-learning/)), when using architecture along with pre-trained weights)

 Some other important network architectures for images: